lifeforge04/LIFEFORGE/README.md

 # LIFEFORGE

+### Forge your life.
+Level by level.

-A full-stack Life RPG that transforms real-world tasks into XP, attributes, streaks, rewards, and a living world that evolves with your progress.
+LIFEFORGE is a gamified Life RPG that transforms everyday actions into meaningful progression.
+Complete real-world quests, develop your attributes, maintain streaks, earn Essence, unlock rewards, and watch your personal world evolve with you.